py-baudin/epgpy/README.md

 *only some degree of efficiency can be expected from this implementation, if speed is really critical, other implementations may be more suitable.

+An introductory tutorial is available [here](docs/basics.md).

-A number of extensions are, or will be, implemented:
+A number of extensions are implemented:

 - Arbitrary 3D gradients
 - Anisotropic diffusion
 - Multi-compartment exchanges, including magnetization transfer
-- Differentiability (e.g., for sequence optimization)
+- [Differentiability](docs/differentiation.md) (e.g., for sequence optimization)
-- (soon) GPU compatible (via `cupy`)
+- GPU compatible (via `cupy`)
 - (soon) General operator merging for faster simulations

-Please look into the `docs` and `examples` folders for usage examples.
+Please look into the `docs` and `examples` folders for tutorials and usage examples.

-Disclaimer : this is a research project, and the authors give no guaranty on the validity of the generated results.
+Disclaimer: this is a research project, and the authors give no guaranty on the validity of the generated results.

 ## Example usage